Virtual homology of limit groups and profinite rigidity of direct products: Introduction

 \subsection{The surface group conjectures}

 We recall a duo of famous conjectures revolving around surface groups, inspired by a question of Mel'nikov's.
 A group $G$ is called a \emph{Mel'nikov group} if it is a non-free infinite one-relator group, all of whose finite-index subgroups are one-relator groups (see \cite[Definition 1.1 and following discussion]{Kie22}).
-The Surface Group Conjectures, which appear in numerous papers, claim the following:
+The Surface Group Conjectures, which appear in numerous papers (as they appear in Baumslag--Fine--Rosenberger's book \cite[Conjecture 2.17 and Question 2.18]{melnikov}) claim the following:

 \begin{conj}[Surface Group Conjecture A] Let $G$ be a residually finite Mel'nikov group.
 Then $G$ is either a surface group or $G\cong \mathrm{BS}(1,n)$ (for some $n \ne 0$). \end{conj}

 \begin{conj}[Surface Group Conjecture B] Let $G$ be a Mel'nikov group, all of whose infinite-index subgroups are free.
 Then $G$ is a surface group. \end{conj}